 Brighton and Hove

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Brighton and Hove local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Brighton and Hove is a vibrant coastal city on the East Sussex coast, famed for its seafront, Brighton Pier, and Royal Pavilion.
+Overview ⁞ Brighton and Hove is a vibrant coastal city on the East Sussex coast, famed for its seafront, Brighton Pier, and Royal Pavilion.
 The city centre has a lively cultural and arts scene, with The Lanes offering narrow streets of independent shops and cafes.
 Hove adds elegant Regency terraces and a promenade.
 The South Downs rise to the north, offering views and countryside walks, while the coastline provides beaches, cliffs, and a busy marina.

+Who governs Brighton and Hove?
 The local government for this district is: Brighton and Hove City Council (Unitary Authority).

 Constituencies in Brighton and Hove